 - The Spiritual Care Initiative for Professional Excellence [formerly the Ideal Intervention Paper (IIP) Project] has transitioned to an archive of the Knowledge Base of Spiritual Care Samples.
 The knowledge base file contains 395 items organized according to 26 categories.
 The potential for using this collection for research remains strong, though chaplains may find it valuable for many purposes.

 - The latest annotated bibliography of Medline-indexed articles on spirituality & health, from the Pastoral Care Department at the Hospital of the University of Pennsylvania, is available as a searchable PDF via www.uphs.upenn.edu/pastoral/resed/bibindex.html.
-The bibliography for articles published during 2011 includes 394 entries.
-The 2012 bibliography should be published in late May 2013.
+The bibliography for articles published last year includes 325 entries.

 - Internet addresses often change, and one of the challenges of maintaining a site like ours is to keep all of the links on our many pages updated.
 Members, please e-mail firstname.lastname@example.org if you encounter difficulties with linked sites.